compose-us-research/noqueue/README.md

-3. `docker-compose -f dev-docker-compose.yml run --service-ports --rm frontend bash` - runs the frontend container: In the shell, have a look into `/app/frontend` and run one of the frontend scripts after installing the dependencies (`yarn`). `yarn storybook` starts Storybook and allows you to change the various components with hot module reload. `yarn start` starts a development server to see changes live in the app.
+3. `docker-compose -f dev-docker-compose.yml run --service-ports --rm frontend bash` - runs the frontend container: In the shell, have a look into `/app/frontend` and run one of the frontend scripts after installing the dependencies (`npm ci`). `npm run storybook` starts Storybook and allows you to change the various components with hot module reload. `npm run start` starts a development server to see changes live in the app.
 Since the live backend will send you the URL of the backend service when selecting a shop, the URL might change and as a result changes might not be visible.
 Use the local URL to check this.
-With `yarn build`, a static version of the page will be built and the live backend is going to use that.
+With `npm run build`, a static version of the page will be built and the live backend is going to use that.